GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 Team Sonic Racing Music Mod And More

+-Install

-Pck(Sound/Music): to install the mod manually, just copy the files to the "data/common/data/sound" folder of your obb
+Pck(Sound/Music): to install the mod manually, just copy the files to the "data/common/data/sound" folder of your obb without compression/store level

-xml: to install the mod manually, just copy the files to the "data/common/data/gamedata" folder of your obb
+xml: to install the mod manually, just copy the files to the "data/common/data/gamedata" folder of your obb without compression/store level

 -Multiplayer